 One of the most important responsibilities you have as a student in your school is good behavior.
 Without good behavior, you do not learn what you should be learning, you make it hard for other students to learn, and you make it difficult for the teachers to teach.
 To make sure that you and other students know how to behave in school, a discipline code has been written.
 A discipline code tells you the rules of the school, the kind of behavior that is expected of students, and also the kind of behavior that will not be permitted at school.
-If you do not behave as you should, the discipline code tells the action(s) that will be taken by your teacher, administrator, school administration manager, SSFL.
+If you do not behave as you should, the discipline code tells the action(s) that will be taken by your teacher, administrator, school administration manager (SAM), or School Support Family Liaison (SSFL).